ThummeTo/FMIImport.jl/docs/src/library.md

 ### Getting and Setting the Complete FMU State
 The FMU has an internal state consisting of all values that are needed to continue a simulation.
 This internal state consists especially of the values of the continuous-time states, iteration variables, parameter values, input values, delay buffers, file identifiers, and FMU internal status information.
-With the functionsof this section, the internal FMU state can be copied and the pointer to this copy is returned to the environment.
-The FMU state copy can be set as actual FMU state, in order to continue the simulationfrom it.
+With the functions of this section, the internal FMU state can be copied and the pointer to this copy is returned to the environment.
+The FMU state copy can be set as actual FMU state, in order to continue the simulation from it.

 ```@docs
 fmiGetFMUstat